For Constitution click here For Club Competition Rules click here

 Please size and title the same as web gallery images (see above) and again send them direct to Lyn.
-Make sure you say that they are for the Bimonthly Website Competition.
+Make sure you say that they are for the Monthly Website Challenge.

 We may use gallery images and competition images (after the competition has run) elsewhere on the web site eg. on the home page slide show.
 Please let us know if you don't want your images used in this way.